-The Loamy ecological site is an upland site formed from alluvium or slope alluvium and is on slopes less than 15 percent.
+The Droughty ecological site is an upland site formed from alluvium or slope alluvium and is on slopes less than 15 percent.
 The site does not receive additional moisture from a water table or flooding.
-The soil surface texture ranges from sandy loam to clay loam in surface mineral 4 inches; having less than 32 percent clay.
-The site is moderately deep to very deep and has no root-restrictive layers within 20 inches (50cm).
-The surface of the site has less than five percent stone and is not skeletal, with less than 35 percent rock fragments in the 10 to 20-inch depth.
+Soil surface texture are from sandy loam to clay loam in top 4 inches of soil with clay percentage less than 32 percent.
+It is moderately deep to very deep and has no root-restrictive layers within 20 inches (50cm).
+The surface of the site has less than five percent stone cover.
+This ecological site is skeletal, with greater than 35 percent rock fragments in the 10 to 20-inch depth.
 The site does not have a saline or saline-sodic influence and is not strongly or violently effervescent within four inches of the mineral surface.
 Calcium carbonates may increase with depth.